-Bioenergy with carbon capture and storage (BECCS) is an engineered carbon removal technology that captures and stores CO2 from biomass while producing low carbon energy, including electricity, heat, hydrogen and biofuels.
+Bioenergy with carbon capture and storage (BECCS) is an engineered carbon removal technology that captures and stores CO₂, while simultaneously producing low-carbon electricity, using biomass as fuel, like our waste wood feedstock.

 Evero’s BECCS carbon removal projects

-Both plants will also continue to process 300,000 tonnes of locally sourced waste wood, which would otherwise go into landfill, into renewable energy.
-As a scalable and innovative carbon removal solution, our projects will be a pathfinder for the decarbonisation of the rest of the waste wood industry.
+Both plants will also continue to process locally sourced waste wood, which would otherwise go into landfill, into renewable energy.

-Once constructed, the project will connect to HyNet, the UK’s most advanced carbon capture cluster, and use existing pipeline infrastructure to transport and store the carbon captured underground in the Irish Sea.
+Once constructed, the project will connect to HyNet, the UK’s most advanced carbon capture cluster.
+Find out more about the infrastructure that will transport and store the CO₂.

-The Mersey Bioenergy Carbon Capture and Storage (MBECCS) project is the second of our projects that will retrofit carbon capture to a waste wood to energy plant.
-Once constructed, it will see up to 200,000 tonnes of potential carbon captured annually.
+The Mersey Bioenergy Carbon Capture and Storage (MBECCS) project is the second of our carbon capture projects.

 Simply reducing emissions is no longer sufficient to achieve the crucial 1.5°C target.
 The world needs engineered carbon removals alongside emissions reductions to achieve this goal.